theShim/Super-Schizo-Man-Official/ideas/story.md

 ### Initial dialogue
 - Begin with dialogue with some guy at a house or something maybe a cabin
 - Have him talk about some generic boss and tells you its location
-- Follow the butterfly's instructions to get there, but he should generally be annoying as hell
+- Follow the butterfly's instructions to get there, but he should generally be annoying as hell (hence yunyang's the VA for it)

 >- Transition from grassy area to denser forest to darker underground area?